• Home

 Instant Pot Beef And Broccoli- Easy Healthy Recipe

-Instant pot beef and broccoli is delicious tender beef in a sweet and salty sauce flavored with a hint of orange.
-Top this beef and broccoli recipe over rice or cauliflower rice for a veggie packed healthy meal.
+Instant pot beef and broccoli is made with delicious tender beef in a sweet and salty sauce flavored with a hint of orange.
+Top this recipe over rice or cauliflower rice for a veggie packed healthy meal.
 Just 15 minutes of prep and 12 minutes in the instant pot (total 40 minutes) and you will have healthy family dinner ready.
-Follow my tips below to make the best beef and broccoli in the Instant Pot.

 beef and broccoli recipe over rice in a white bowl with a vintage fork on top a white and black towel